 fifth grade, her desire to write was even furthered when she won a state-wide

 poetry contest about apples, of all things.
 Amanda continued to write short stories

 and plays all throughout grammar school and junior high, solidifying her love

 run the gamut, her primary focus is on sex, sexual health, sex education, and

 women’s rights.
 She’s basically that sex positive, feminist sister you wish you

 had so you could ask her questions about your vagina, masturbation, and all

-She is a self-described verbomaniac, a music snob, and has a penchant for stinky cheese, French wine and colorful socks.
-Amanda currently resides in the East Village with her Jack Russell, Hubbell.
+Amanda divides her time between New York City and Paris; is a self-described verbomaniac, a music snob, and has a penchant for stinky cheese, French wine, and colorful socks.
 She is not available for weddings, but will consider birthday party appearances as long as an ice cream cake and open-bar are provided.